Access and Mobility for All Summit Online Dialogue

 The U.S. Department of Transportation's Access and Mobility for All Summit

-On October 29, 2019, the U.S. Department of Transportation (DOT) will host the Access and Mobility for All Summit to raise awareness of DOT and government-wide efforts to improve access and mobility for people with disabilities, older adults, and individuals of low income and identify priority Federal and non-Federal activities and innovations that can provide more efficient, affordable, and accessible vehicles and mobility services such as transit and ride-sharing.
-The Summit will offer an opportunity to learn about and provide input on Federal and non-Federal actions to support expanded access to mobility through new vehicle technologies and emerging service models, with a focus on surface transportation.
-The Summit will include keynote remarks from Secretary of Transportation Elaine L. Chao, Secretary of Housing and Urban Development Benjamin S. Carson, Sr., M.D., and Congresswoman Cathy McMorris Rodgers (WA-5) and discussions with leaders across academia, industry, and government as well as a showcase of innovations enabling expanded access to mobility for people with disabilities.
+On October 29, 2019, the U.S. Department of Transportation (DOT) will host the Access and Mobility for All Summit to raise awareness of DOT and government-wide efforts to improve access and mobility for people with disabilities, older adults, and individuals of low income and identify priority federal and non-federal activities and innovations that can provide more efficient, affordable, and accessible vehicles and mobility services such as transit and ride-sharing.
+For millions of people with disabilities, access to reliable and affordable transportation can literally mean the difference between a life of poverty and isolation, and a life of employment and inclusion.
+The summit will offer an opportunity to learn about and provide input on federal and non-federal actions to support expanded access to mobility through new vehicle technologies and emerging service models, with a focus on surface transportation.
+The summit will include keynote remarks from Secretary of Transportation Elaine L. Chao, Secretary of Housing and Urban Development Benjamin S. Carson, Sr., M.D., and Congresswoman Cathy McMorris Rodgers (WA-5) and discussions with leaders across academia, industry, and government as well as a showcase of innovations enabling expanded access to mobility for people with disabilities.

-Through this online dialogue, the community will be able to post questions to panelists and continue the conversation after the conclusion of the summit.
+Through this online dialogue, the community will be able to post questions to panelists and support this vital conversation.

 Thank you for joining us in this important effort!